 Additional power generation investments will be compensated by fuel costs savings in the decade that they are made.
-Across the entire scenario period, fuel cost savings under the R-1.5°C scenario will be 517 trillion RWF (US\$ 419 billion), more than 11 times higher than the additional investment in power generation until 2050.
+Across the entire scenario period, fuel cost savings under the R-1.5°C scenario compared to the REFERENCE case will be 517 trillion RWF (US\$ 419 billion) - almost 6 times higher than the investment in generation capacities until 2050.

 Whereas fuel cost predictions are subject to a great deal of uncertainty, the clear result makes the cost-effectiveness of electrification very clear.